Geometric Rescaling Algorithms for Submodular Function Minimization: Cutting plane method

 We start with $\mu=\max\{0,-f(V)\}$, and maintain a set $W\subseteq V$ with $f(W)=-\mu$ throughout.
 The algorithm seeks a point in $\intr(F_\mu)$, and the initial relaxation $K^{(0)}$ is the hypercube centered at the origin of side length $2\sqrt{n}$.
 For the current iterate $x^{(k)}$, \textsc{GreedyMin}$(f_\mu,x^{(k)})$ is used as the separation oracle for $\textrm{int}(F_\mu)$, which returns an extreme base $g$ of $B(f_\mu)$.
 If $g^\T x^{(k)}>0$, then $x^{(k)}\in \textrm{int}(F_\mu)$, thus $x^{(k)}$ is feasible.
 In this case, instead of terminating, we modify the value of $\mu$ as in the sliding von Neumann algorithm.
 That is, we set $W=\textsc{MinSet}(f_\mu,x^{(k)})$, and set the new value $\mu'=-f(W)$.
 From Lemma~\ref{lem:minset}, we see that $x^{(k)}\notin \textrm{int}(F_{\mu'})$.
 Thus, we can continue with adding a new cutting plane.
 Note that $F_{\mu'}\subseteq F_{\mu}$ if $\mu'>\mu$, hence the current relaxation $K^{(k)}$ remains valid, because $F_{\mu'}\subseteq F_{\mu}\subseteq K^{(k)}$.
 (Again, this is similar to the sliding objective technique, although we are changing all constraints of the polytope simultaneously.)
 When $-\mu$ is the minimum value of $f$, $L_\mu$ has no points in the interior, therefore we stop when the volume of the current relaxation becomes too small.

-In this setting, we have $\mathrm{SO}=\n\cdot\EO+\n\log \n$.
-For every value of $\mu$, $F_\mu\subseteq \mathbb{B}^\n$ by definition, and Lemma~\ref{lem:omega-bound} implies that, as long as $\min_{S\subseteq V} f(S)< -\mu$, $F_{\mu}$ contains a ball of radius $1/(4{n}\Lbt{f})$.
+In this setting, we have $\mathrm{SO}=n\cdot\EO+n\log n$.
+For every value of $\mu$, $F_\mu\subseteq \mathbb{B}^n$ by definition, and Lemma~\ref{lem:omega-bound} implies that, as long as $\min_{S\subseteq V} f(S)< -\mu$, $F_{\mu}$ contains a ball of radius $1/(4{n}\Lbt{f})$.
 Hence, $\kappa = O({n}\Lbt{f})$, giving the desired running time bound.

 Let us note that the framework just described does not depend on the specifics of how the relaxations $K^{(k)}$ or the candidate point $x^{(k)}$ are constructed, but it can be applied to any cutting plane method.
-For example, the standard ellipsoid method of in Gr\"otschel, Lov\'asz, and Schrijver \cite{glsbook} can be used in this framework to solve submodular function minimization in time $O((\n^3\cdot \EO +\ n^4)\log (n\Lbt{f}))$.
-Indeed, the original ellipsoid algorithm finds a feasible point in time $O((\n^2\cdot \mathrm{SO}+\n^4)\log \kappa)$ in the oracle model.
+For example, for the central-cut ellipsoid method, the above framework gives an $O((n^3\cdot \EO +\ n^4)\log (n\Lbt{f}))$ algorithm for submodular function minimization.
+Indeed, as previously mentioned, the running time of the ellipsoid method is $O((n^2\cdot \mathrm{SO}+n^4)\log \kappa)$, and as before $\mathrm{SO}=n\cdot\EO+n\log n$ and $\kappa = O({n}\Lbt{f})$.
 Interestingly, even such a simple and direct use of the standard ellipsoid method, compared to the usual approach of minimizing the Lov\'asz extension, provides a running time that is a factor $n$ lower than any weakly-polynomial SFM-algorithm known prior to the work of Lee-Sidford-Wong~\cite{LSW}.

-\paragraph{Strongly polynomial algorithm} Let us now show an $O(\n^2\log(n\delta^{-1}) \EO+\n^3\log^{O(1)}(\n\delta^{-1}))$ implementation of \textsc{Approx-SFM}$(f,\delta)$ using the Lee-Sidford-Wong cutting plane method.
+\paragraph{Strongly polynomial algorithm} Let us now show an $O(n^2\log(n\delta^{-1}) \EO+n^3\log^{O(1)}(n\delta^{-1}))$ implementation of \textsc{Approx-SFM}$(f,\delta)$ using the Lee-Sidford-Wong cutting plane method.
 We use Theorem 31 from \cite{LSW}.
-For $K=F_\mu$ (for any value of $\mu$), by definition $F_\mu\subseteq \mathbb{B}^\n\subseteq \mathbb{B}^\n_\infty(1)$, that is, $R=1$.
+For $K=F_\mu$ (for any value of $\mu$), by definition $F_\mu\subseteq \mathbb{B}^n\subseteq \mathbb{B}^n_\infty(1)$, that is, $R=1$.
 Recall, as described above, that we slide $\mu$ every time we find a feasible solution in $F_\mu$.
 The following lemma shows that the algorithm always returns a thin direction as follows.